ProtonMail vs Mailfence 2026 | Which Is Better?

 Which Should You Choose?

-Now, this is the part where generic comparisons usually say "it depends!" — and then don't actually help you decide.
-Let's be more specific.
+This is the part where generic comparisons usually say "it depends!", and then don't actually help you decide.
+Here's something more specific.

 Choose ProtonMail if: